WINFOOZ CANADA INC. ARBITRATION POLICY

 All Vehicles consigned for sale must sell through the Winfooz Marketplace.
 Vehicles sold before reaching the Platform will be subject to all applicable fees.
 Customers who attempt to avoid payment of Winfooz fees by negotiating private sales on Vehicles offered or intended to be offered for sale through the Winfooz Platform may have their Auction privileges temporarily or permanently suspended.

 Customer shall pay Winfooz Canada Inc. the total purchase amount via electronic funds transfer in Canadian dollars or such other payment method approved by Winfooz Canada Inc. who reserves the right to specify the type of payment instrument it will accept from the Customer.
 Payment is required before the close of business on sale day.
 If payment in full is not received within 48 hours of the sale day, the Vehicle may be re-sold at the next Winfooz sale on an unreserved basis.
-The Buyer will be liable to Winfooz Canada Inc. for all Losses incurred including the difference in sales price (if any) plus Fees and collection costs including legal fees.
-Failure to pay promptly can result in the permanent loss of your Auction privileges
+The Buyer will be liable to Winfooz Canada Inc. for all Losses incurred including the difference in sales price (if any) plus an $100 late payment Fee and collection costs including legal fees.
+Failure to pay promptly can result in the permanent loss of your Auction privileges.

 Sellers are responsible to ensure all vehicles sold on the Marketplace Platform are free of liens and encumbrances.
 If a lien has been paid out but is still listed on the lien registration system, the Seller must provide proof of lien release in the form of a letter from the secured party.
 Sellers have a maximum of 7 calendar days to provide proof of lien release.
 For Live Appraisals, this 7-day period cannot start prior to a Vehicle being available for pick-up from the Seller’s lot, also referred to as the Arrival date.
 If a Seller cannot provide proof of lien release within 7 calendar days, the buyer may file an Arbitration claim with Winfooz Canada Inc. Any decision to cancel the sale or to extend the 7-day deadline will be at the sole discretion of Winfooz Canada Inc. In the event a sale is cancelled as the result of an open and unreleased lien; the Seller will be held responsible for all reasonable expenses incurred by the Buyer.
 The Winfooz Canada Inc. Arbitrator will determine what reasonable expenses are eligible for reimbursement from the Seller.